Orbital Stability of Closely-Spaced Four-planet Systems: Methods

 \begin{enumerate} \item The Euclidean distance between two planets becomes less than or equal to 0.01 AU, which we define as a close encounter; \item A planet is ejected from the system, when it exceeds a pre-determined distance away from the star; \item The simulated lifetime of the system reaches 10\textsuperscript{10} years (initial orbital periods of the innermost planet). \end{enumerate}

-Since two planets passing within 0.01 AU, which is approximately the mutual Hill sphere of two planet each of one Earth mass, of each other would cause a large orbital perturbation and rapid subsequent orbital stability degradation, a close encounter condition was selected as one termination condition.
+Since two planets passing within 0.01 AU, which is approximately the mutual Hill sphere of two planets each of one Earth mass, of each other would cause a large orbital perturbation and rapid subsequent orbital stability degradation, a close encounter condition was selected as one termination condition.
+The presence of destabilizing close encounters are expected after formation as indicated by \cite{chatterjee2008dynamical}.
 Furthermore, there is also the possibility that the planets would collide, and the WHFast integrator neglects the full effects of very close bodies due to the underlying assumptions of the model as investigated by \cite{wh}.

 Another end condition that we considered using was an orbital "crossing" occurring in the system.
 This is accomplished by comparing the semimajor and semiminor axes of neighboring planets.
 For a given pair of neighboring planets, if the semimajor axis of the inner planet is greater than or equal to the semiminor axis of the outer planet, the orbits have "crossed" and are considered to be unstable.
 We validated the close encounter method against the orbital crossing method and found that the two approaches yielded very similar results.
 However, the orbit crossing method is significantly slower than the close encounter method, since additional data must be analyzed from the simulation before further progress can resume.
 While this load can be reduced by analyzing the orbital data less frequently, doing so would reduce the accuracy of the results.